Karim-Medlej/DE-DS-Project/README.md

 # Tennis-Sports-Betting
-My project focused on ATP data.
-I analyzed and visualized the data to discover how different factors affected the results.
-Then, I created a machine learning model that can forecast the winner of a match based on two player names and some other inputs.
+The goal of this project is to develop a machine learning model that can predict the outcome of a tennis match based on the names of the two players and some other features.
+The project uses ATP data from 2018, which contains information about the matches played in that year.
+The data was explored and visualized to understand how different variables influenced the results.
+The project was implemented using Python, Sklearn and Streamlit libraries.